- Current students

 An apprenticeship is a commitment between an apprentice (the student), Unitec (the trainer) and an employer (the mentor).
 When you undertake an apprenticeship, you'll combine study with practical work experience.
 You'll need to complete a set number of hours of theory and practice to become qualified and registered in your trade.

 Because employers need staff who can apply a variety of solutions to often complex situations, you need to have a good understanding of maths, English, physics and science to be an apprentice in today's world.

-The programmes we offer are closely linked with the relevant trades industries who acknowledge the benefits of employing our graduate apprentices.
 You learn from industry-experienced lecturers in a supportive, structured environment on a campus that is equipped with excellent facilities to provide you with the necessary hands-on practical and theoretical training.

 We can prepare you for your apprenticeship in these areas: